gammapy/gammapy/docs/stats/index.rst

-Assume one measured :math:`n_{on} = 13` counts in a region where one suspects a source might be present. if the expected number of background events is known (here e.g. :math:`\mu_{bkg}=9.5`), one can use the Cash statistic to estimate the signal or excess number, its statistical significance as well as the confidence interval on the true signal value.
+Assume one measured :math:`n_{on} = 13` counts in a region where one suspects a source might be present. if the expected number of background events is known (here e.g. :math:`\mu_{bkg}=9.5`), one can use the Cash statistic to estimate the signal or excess number, its statistical significance as well as the confidence interval on the true signal counts number value.

 .. code-block:: python